 Modern embedded analytics software lets users connect seamlessly to many different data sources and then combine these data in one place for comprehensive analysis.
 Data sources may include Azure Synapse, Google BigQuery, Box, Sharepoint, Google Drive, One Drive, Microsoft Analysis Services, Microsoft SQL Server, CRM, and many more.

-What are Embedded Analytics Statistical Functions?
+What Are Embedded Analytics Statistical Functions?

 Wikipedia defines statistics as the study of the collection, analysis, interpretation, presentation, and organization of data.
-In terms of data analytics, this can include key statistical functions such as outliers detection, time series forecasting and linear regression, as well as the ability to embed these interactions into visualizations or allow features such as dashboard drill-downs and dashboard linking.
+In terms of data analytics, this can include key statistical functions such as outliers detection, time series forecasting, and linear regression, as well as the ability to embed these interactions into visualizations or allow features such as dashboard drill-downs and dashboard linking.

 Time Series Forecasting

-Using Time Series Forecasting, users can make predictions on future values based on historical data and trends.
+By using Time Series Forecasting, users can make predictions on future values based on historical data and trends.
 This is useful in any number of applications, such as sales and revenue forecasting, inventory management, and many others.

 Linear Regression lets users visually see trends in their data by finding the relationship between two variables and seeing a linear approximation of the data – including future trends.
 Along with Linear Regression, other algorithm trend lines include Linear Fit, Quadratic Fit, Cubic Fit, Quartic Fit, Logarithmic Fit, Exponential Fit, Power Law Fit, Simple Average, Exponential Average, Modified Average, Cumulative Average, and Weighted Average.